eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/other-sw-dev-roles.md

 	- Demonstrated ability to communicate complex ideas clearly and concisely as well as proven ability to effectively interface and influence at all levels of an organization
 	- Moderate proficiency with MS Project as well as MS Visio, Excel and PowerPoint
 	- Minimum of 2 years of experience with transactional-based continuous improvement projects
++ We are fans of the Lean Startup methodology, we love Trello, Jira, Slack
+	- Trello
+		* web-based, kanban-style, list-making application
+		* teamwork project management tool
+	- Jira
+		* Jira is a proprietary issue tracking product developed by Atlassian that allows bug tracking and agile project management.
+	- Slack
++ Experience utilising Portfolio & Project Management (PPM) tools such as CA PPM (Clarity), ServiceNow, JIRA, Microsoft Project Server, etc.
+	- Clarity PPM | Project and Portfolio Management Software
+		* collaborative work management (CWM) features
+		* "Speed up your digital transformation with Clarity, the leading investment planning solution for the enterprise.
+Instead of traditional project management, we help you transition to digital product management, where you manage value streams to counter market disruptions, maximize enterprise resources and pivot with fluctuating customer demands."
+	- ServiceNow digital workflows let employees work the way they want to, not how software dictates they have to.
+		* "cloud computing platform to help companies manage digital workflows for enterprise operations"
++ project management tools (JIRA, Confluence)
 + skill set:
 	- BLAH.